MMPCDC Calls for Equitable Sequencing of Democratic Presidential Primaries

 WHEREAS, the collective bargaining rights of workers should be protected; now, therefore

-BE IT RESOLVED on this the 2nd day of May, 2016, that the Manassas & Manassas Park Cities Democratic Committee expresses its opposition to amending the State Constitution of Virginia to include the “right to work” statute, because it is unnecessary, wastes taxpayer dollars, undermines the promotion of fair labor practices, and detracts attention and resources away from policies designed to support working families and our local communities.
+NOW, THEREFORE, BE IT RESOLVED, on this the 2nd day of May, 2016, that the Manassas & Manassas Park Cities Democratic Committee expresses its opposition to amending the State Constitution of Virginia to include the “right to work” statute, because it is unnecessary, wastes taxpayer dollars, undermines the promotion of fair labor practices, and detracts attention and resources away from policies designed to support working families and our local communities.

 Adopted unanimously by the Manassas and Manassas Park Cities Democratic Committee on May 2, 2016